jalho/j3.re_frontend/README.md

 ¦   index.tsx                           # entry point
 ¦   react-app-env.d.ts                  # Create React App (CRA) types
 ¦
-+---components                          # components and their styles ¦       ...
++---components                          # components and their styles:
+¦   ¦   ...                             # most of them in this shared directory...
+¦   ¦
+¦   +---Card                            # ...except the most recent one was created in its own dir ¦           ...
 ¦
 +---resources
 ¦       translations.ts                 # UI texts in available languages